 4. There was very little violence — Contrary to some of the depictions on the show, this was a minimum security prison, and there was little to no violence between the inmates.
 In fact, Kerman herself didn’t experience any violent episodes.
 No other prisoner ever laid a hand on her.
 The other prisoners were cooperative and helpful from the very first day.
 The closest thing that Kerman ever got to a fight was when one of the other prisoners took issue with the fact that she picked all the spinach out of the salad bar.

-5. The Other characters are largely fictional — A few of the characters in the Orange is the New Black series are inspired by women that Piper Kerman met — there was a prisoner named Pennsatucky who was “feisty,” and there was a nun who’d been imprisoned for peaceful protesting, and a mother and daughter were locked up together — but mostly, the characters are inspired by women Kerman met or observed in prison.
+5. The Other Orange Is The New Black characters are largely fictional — A few of the OITNB characters are inspired by women that Piper Kerman met — there was a prisoner named Pennsatucky who was “feisty,” and there was a nun who’d been imprisoned for peaceful protesting, and a mother and daughter were locked up together — but mostly, the characters are inspired by women Kerman met or observed in prison.
 Based on interviews, I also wouldn’t say that she forged particularly strong, life-long friendships with anyone.
 After all, she wasn’t allowed to associate with criminals after she was released from prison.
 That’s not to say she wasn’t friendly with them — they gave each other pedicures and gossipped and swapped books.
 But it’s not like she’s having dinner parties with any of them (in fact, Wolters — the woman Alex Vause was based upon — hasn’t directly spoken with Kerman since their stay in prison).